ooblex/ooblex/README.md

 cd  ~/ooblex/code/
 sudo /opt/janus/bin/janus -o & python3 api.py & python3 brain.py & python3 decoder.py & python3 red.py & python3 rtc.py &
 ```

+Ensuring that Janus's socket server layer works is required to get rtc.py working also.

+Lastly, once the system is all configured, and each of the several servers are running all together, it is possible to modify the brain.py file, which contains the tensor threads.

+The brain.py is configured to operate with a popular video-based facial recognition Tensorflow models, which can be downloaded as needed and implemnted.
+More detailed explainations on how to program the Tensorthreads is coming, but for now using the brain.py as a template for your own AI scripts is intended.
+Working with IBM's Watson Studio, exporting a Python-based version of a trained model can be directly imported into this brain.py file for rapid deployment of a high performing, low-latency. serialized model.

+More explainations on how to use the MJPEG server and WebRTC API is also coming, along with a one-click image deployment of the entire install process pre-assembled.
+This requires a bit more work with a forthcoming setup-wizard interface.